-AirEQ’s Bell Filters have a particular behavior regarding the Q and Gain adjustment.
-The Gain and Q values are interdependent and react accordingly to our hearing sensation.
+AirEQ’s Bell Filters have a particular behavior regarding Q and Gain adjustment.
+The Gain and Q values are interdependent and react according to our hearing sensation.

 Constant Gain